Pax et Bonum Kamarakórus

 Orchestra, choir, ensemble

 Since their foundation, they have performed at several Alma Mater Doctoral Concerts, as well as at the congresses of the Department of Sacred Music and at the Music Academy's Building Graduation Festival.
 During the 2012 Spring Festival they were featured in flash mobs in several parts of Budapest.
 They have toured Slovenia, Transylvania and Germany.
-They have performed at St. Stephen's Basilica, other churches, the Music Academy and the Budapest Music Center.
-Their repertoire ranges from early music and Renaissance vocal polyphony to contemporary works, with a special emphasis on Protestant church music.
-They have also premiered works by several young Hungarian composers.
-They have performed Handel's Messiah on several occasions, and a DVD recording of their concert at the Reformed Church in Kálvint Square was made.
+They have performed at St. Stephen's Basilica, other churches, the Music Academy, the House of Music and the Budapest Music Center.
+In the centenary Year of György Ligeti's birth, they performed at the Ligeti 100 Festival, which featured International artists at the Budapest Music Center.

 Since their foundation, they have performed at several Alma Mater Doctoral Concerts, as well as at the congresses of the Department of Sacred Music and at the Music Academy's Building Graduation Festival.
 During the 2012 Spring Festival they were featured in flash mobs in several parts of Budapest.
 They have toured Slovenia, Transylvania and Germany.
-They have performed at St. Stephen's Basilica, other churches, the Music Academy and the Budapest Music Center.
-Their repertoire ranges from early music and Renaissance vocal polyphony to contemporary works, with a special emphasis on Protestant church music.
-They have also premiered works by several young Hungarian composers.
-They have performed Handel's Messiah on several occasions, and a DVD recording of their concert at the Reformed Church in Kálvint Square was made.
+They have performed at St. Stephen's Basilica, other churches, the Music Academy, the House of Music and the Budapest Music Center.
+In the centenary Year of György Ligeti's birth, they performed at the Ligeti 100 Festival, which featured International artists at the Budapest Music Center.